 The Dictionary is the result of ten years’ research by a team of editors headed by Professor J.R.
 Watson, University of Durham, UK, and Dr Emma Hornby, University of Bristol, UK.

 It is an essential reference resource for scholars of global hymnody, with information on the hymns of many countries and languages, and a strong emphasis on the historical as well as the contemporary.
 It will be of interest to literary scholars, musicians, church historians, and theologians, and a delight for those who love the hymn as an art form.

-Members of the Hymn Society of Great Britain and Ireland have been given free access to this great resource.
+Members of the Hymn Society of Great Britain and Ireland have been given free access to this great resource which alone currently costs £69.00 for an annual individual, UK subscription.
+So you can see what great value membership of the Hymn Society of Great Britain and Ireland really is.
 If you are a member, please login and then access our private page where you will be able to login to the Cantebury Dictionary of Hymnology.
 Not a member, then please do consider joining us.

 The Pratt Green Trust is a charity established in 1984 by the Methodist hymn writer Fred Pratt Green, principally as a means of deploying the royalty income from his hymns for the benefit of authors, composers and users of Hymnody.
 The Trustees follow the wishes of Fred Pratt Green that they should concentrate on projects that were unlikely otherwise to be fulfilled, and that they were to spend funds, rather than hoard them for undefined future needs.
 HymnQuest fulfils both these conditions.

 Singing Welcome: Hymns and Songs of Hospitality to Refugees and Immigrants